 This physical toll can also result in a mental toll.
 As you know, there is a strong link between physical and mental health.
 Physical decline can cause a senior to lose independence, feel depressed, lose confidence in themselves, and affect other aspects of their mental health.

 Hospital stays can be a life-changing event for patients.
 Staying at the hospital is a massive disruption of routine.
 It can be isolating and scary.
 Patients may not have anyone at their bedside to comfort them, and nurses are in and out of the room all day, busy with other patients.
 The longer a patient is in the hospital, the harder it can be for them to remember what their regular routine was.

-All of this change can put a lot of stress on a senior, especially if they have dementia or another condition that makes changes in routine difficult.
+All of this change can put a lot of stress on a senior, especially if they have dementia or a chronic disease that makes changes in routine difficult.
 This stress may become so severe that a senior develops post-traumatic stress disorder (PTSD) after a hospital stay.
 Stress at any level can have a powerful dampening effect on the immune system, delaying recovery and decreasing quality of life after discharge.

 Loss of Independence

 While in the hospital, seniors may feel like they don’t have any control.
 With doctors and nurses coming in all day, making decisions about their health, it can be easy for a senior to feel like they’re losing independence or like they don’t have a say in their own health.
 And this feeling can continue after discharge.

 Physical limitations may prevent a senior from resuming their normal routine.
 Family members may step in to help but inadvertently keep seniors from doing the things that they are able to do.

 Losing independence can be a big mental battle — even without the added stress of poor physical health.
 It can be frustrating for seniors and cause them to feel embarrassed, worthless, hopeless, and depressed.

 Tips to Minimize These Risks